 You see, all online casino bonuses come with a proviso:

 You must wager your deposit and the bonus amount a certain number of times before you’re allowed to cash out.

-This is called the wagering requirement or the rollover.
+This is called the wagering requirement, the rollover, or the playthrough.

 In the case of the casino in the example I’m using, it’s a 25X rollover requirement.